codeplaysoftware/portBLAS/README.md

 ## Contributing to the project

-SYCL-BLAS is an Open Source project maintained by the HPCA group and Codeplay Software Ltd.
+portBLAS is an Open Source project maintained by the HPCA group and Codeplay Software Ltd.
 Feel free to create an issue on the Github tracker to request features or report bugs.